 - Relationships and

-American Senior Communities is committed to diversity and inclusion in nursing, as the company is 73.8% female and 28.4% ethnic minorities.
+American Senior Communities is committed to inclusion and diversity in the nursing workforce, as the company is 73.8% female and 28.4% ethnic minorities.
 By understanding the importance of diversity in nursing, American Senior Communities can provide quality care for its residents.
-Kelsey advocates for diversity in nursing workforce, as she states that, “Diversity makes you stronger; it does not weaken us, as we are bringing in new thoughts and new ways of doing things.”
+Kelsey advocates for diversity in the nursing workforce, as she states, “Diversity makes you stronger; it does not weaken us, as we are bringing in new thoughts and new ways of doing things.”

-How Leaders And Administrators Can Enhance Diversity In Nursing Workforce
+How Leaders And Administrators Can Enhance Diversity in the Nursing Workforce

 Administrators can encourage their staff to recruit and adequately train minority nurses and work to ensure they maintain a work-life balance.
 When nurses have a work-life balance, they report higher levels of job satisfaction, and the nursing home has lower nurse turnovers.

 Additionally, leaders can help to create an environment that supports diversity and embraces cultural differences.
 Organizations with an inclusive culture that encourages collaboration, friendliness, and fairness are likely to attract minorities from different backgrounds.